linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 3. Click ![0|close](icon/close.svg) or delete the entered information in the search box to clear the current search criteria or cancel the search.

 ### Export Fonts

-1. On the Font Manager interface, right-click the font and select **Export**.
+1. Right-click a font in the User list.

-2. A prompt message **The font exported to your desktop** pops up, and disappears several seconds later.
+2. Select **Export**.

 The exported font is saved in the desk folder by default, with Font as its default folder name.

 > ![notes](icon/notes.svg) Notes: Single and batch font(s) export are supported.
 System font cannot be exported.